Black Creek (Toronto): Course

 The creek begins in the Vellore neighbourhood of Vaughan at the outflow from a Retention basin just north-west of the intersection of Weston Road and Rutherford Road (Fossil Hill Pond) at an elevation of 210 m.
 It flows southeast under Highway 400 at Langstaff Road and heads south along the side of the highway, before turning abruptly east near Pennsylvania Ave. and abruptly south again at Jane St. The creek continues south in the vicinity of Jane St., before passing under Highway 7, Highway 407 and Steeles to reach Toronto at the eponymous Black Creek Pioneer Village open-air historic museum.
 It passes the main York University campus and heads into the Downsview area in a forested ravine.
 It continues south in a natural setting, passing in short culverts underneath Shoreham Drive, Finch Ave.
 West, Grandravine Drive and Sheppard Ave.
 West, before turning to the west and arriving back at Jane St. south of Sheppard Ave.
-After crossing under Jane St., the creek passes through Oakdale Golf and Country Club and Chalkfarm Park.
+After crossing under Jane St., the creek passes through Oakdale Golf & Country Club and Chalkfarm Park.
 At the southeast end of Chalkfarm Park, near Jane St. and Wilson Ave., the creek enters a concrete channel, continuing roughly south along Jane St. under Highway 401.

 From Jane St. and Highway 401, the creek continues south in a concrete channel until Queens Drive.
 The creek is then mostly in a natural state as it flows through the Upwood and Westview Greenbelts, Trethewey Park East and Keelesdale Park, with segments of culvert where it passes under city streets.
 Beginning near Jane St. and Highway 401, the creek valley also provides the routing for the eponymous Black Creek Drive, which follows the creek south to past Eglinton Avenue West to Weston Road in the neighbourhood of Mount Dennis.
 South of Weston Road, Black Creek runs in a man-made concrete channel in the median of Humber Boulevard, continuing to the south of Alliance Avenue and through Lambton Golf Club, and reaches its mouth as a left tributary of the Humber River near Scarlett Road and Dundas Street West at an elevation of 89 m.